Oregon's Legislative Assembly

 Between session allowances

 Depending on the geographic size of their legislative district, legislators receive from $450 to $750 per month.

 State health insurance and pension

 Legislators qualify for these benefits but must contribute to them.

 Staff, supplies and services

 During the 2013 session, each legislator was allowed a maximum of $36,367.
-For the rest of the legislative cycle, which includes the 2014 session, the maximum allowance is $68,538.
+For the rest of the legislative cycle, which included the 2014 session, the maximum allowance was $68,538.
 Legislative leaders have larger allowances to cover the expenses of their larger staffs.